 Myeloid tumors in children are commonly caused by a different set of mutations than those seen in adults, but the genetics of pediatric myeloid tumors are not well understood.
 Our laboratory is focused on defining the molecular and biological causes of this class of tumors.
 We build collaborative partnerships and use genomics to identify new classes of mutations that lead to these cancers.
 Our work aims to transform the diagnosis and management of these diseases in children.

-The myeloid tumors (notably myelodysplastic syndromes and acute myeloid leukemia) that develop in children commonly have a different set of genetic alterations as those seen in adults, yet unlike adults, very little is known about the genetics of pediatric myeloid tumors.
-Our laboratory has published landmark studies on core binding factors AMLs , pediatric MDS and pediatric therapy-related myeloid neoplasms to comprehensively define the somatic and germline alterations that drive these neoplasms.
-Notably, our studies on pediatric MDS identified a new class of predisposition genes (SAMD9 and SAMD9L) in nearly 20% of children with MDS.
-These children universally also have somatic loss of chromosome 7 (monosomy 7), which can further drive disease progression.
-These findings have made an immediate impact on patient care, including both diagnosis and monitoring.
-We have likewise identified somatic enhancer hijacking events involving the transcription factor MECOM as a driving event in pediatric therapy-related myeloid neoplasms.
-Currently we are identifying the genetic alterations that drive relapsed pediatric AML.
+The myeloid tumors (notably myelodysplastic syndromes and acute myeloid leukemia) that develop in children commonly have a different set of genetic alterations than those seen in adults.
+Yet very little is known about the genetics of pediatric myeloid tumors.
+Our laboratory has published landmark studies on core binding factors in AMLs, pediatric AML, pediatric MDS, and pediatric therapy-related myeloid neoplasms to comprehensively define the somatic and germline alterations that drive these neoplasms.

-Our laboratory is interested in deciphering the clonal architecture and progression of myeloid tumors from diagnosis to relapse in response to different chemotherapeutic pressures.
-Single cell technologies, deep sequencing and cell free DNA testing help to define the spectrum of genetic mutations in pediatric tumors and how the change over time as a result of chemotherapy.
-This approach not only aids in our understanding of the tumor response at a granular level, but facilitates the establishment of new benchmarks for minimal residual disease testing.
+We strive to identify the genetic alterations that drive relapsed pediatric AML, deciphering the clonal architecture and progression of myeloid tumors from diagnosis to relapse in response to different chemotherapeutic pressures.
+Single cell technologies, deep sequencing and cell free DNA testing help define the spectrum of genetic mutations in pediatric tumors and how they change over time as a result of chemotherapy.
+This approach not only aids in our understanding of the tumor response at a granular level but facilitates the establishment of new benchmarks for minimal residual disease testing.
 Much of this work is in collaboration with Dr. Xiaotu Ma at St Jude.

 Jeffery M. Klco, MD, PhD